Visual Studio Code AKS Tools

 Please Note This is an Alpha Preview feature.
 Behavior, prompts, and generated output may change between releases.

 AI Notice Container Assist uses AI models to analyze project context and generate deployment files.
 Always review generated files before use, and do not include secrets or sensitive data in source files used for generation.
+See AI Data Flow and Privacy for details on what data is sent to AI models.

 Technology Note This experience is built on Azure/containerization-assist, which combines AI generation with a specialized containerization toolchain and knowledge/policy guidance for Docker and Kubernetes workflows.